Thursday 5 September 2024

 Having arrived before the invigilators I already had some misgivings.
 My doubts increased on learning that the only toilet was out of order.
 Crammed around 5 large tables, I soon realised that my bladder would not be the only distraction.
 My 'tablemate' to the left kept interupting me to ask for help, whilst my companion opposite's eyes kept moving between the exam paper and her mobile phone.

 'A Chi da'l il dito si prende anche il braccio'.
-(Give an inch and they'll take a mile) With fools to the right of me and jokers to the right and no usable toilet in sight, it wasn't long before my head was pounding.
+(Give an inch and they'll take a mile) With fools to the left of me and jokers to the right and no usable toilet in sight, it wasn't long before my head was pounding.

 A month on.
 With no blood on the tracks, I can look back and laugh.
 What a year 2022 has been.
 I've certainly covered a lot of track.
 As the legendary journalist Clarkson puts it: 'Speed has never killed anyone'.
 Yet after a long rocky ride through 2022 I 've decided to apply the brakes.